-As explained in my previous blog, the SAP Data Warehouse Cloud semantic layer provides the means for efficient universal data access for the business.
-The semantic layer bridges the gap between the underlying data structure and core business concepts.
+As explained in my previous blog, the SAP Data Warehouse Cloud business layer provides the means for efficient universal data access for the business.
+The business layer bridges the gap between the underlying data structure and core business concepts.
 Implementing this layer involves a collaborative effort between IT and the business; SAP Data Warehouse Cloud simplifies and accelerates the process of mapping everyday business terms to the underlying data structure.

 Skilled IT professionals are responsible for providing secured corporate data in a consistent and trusted way.
 Their task is to ensure the availability of that data 24×7.
 Those professionals are a scarce resource and are often in high demand.
 Typically, IT has the capacity to provide standard services for the entire enterprise, but insufficient resources to cater to all the individual requirements of the business users.